 Retrofitting Existing Assets

 BW LPG, the world’s largest owner and operator of Very Large Gas Carriers (VLGCs), has committed 15 of its VLGCs for retrofitting with LPG dual-fuel propulsion engines.
 The new engines are the result of the team’s collaboration with key engine manufacturers to use LPG, a cleaner-burning fuel, for propulsion.
 With an investment of over USD 100 million, these LPG dual-fuel engines will reduce the emission of Sulfur Oxide (↓97%), Particulate Matter (↓90%), Carbon Dioxide (↓25%), and Nitrous Oxide (↓20%).
-It means that vessels powered by LPG will be in full compliance with current and future Sulfur Oxide (SO×) emission requirements, including for Emission Control Areas (ECAs) and Sulfur Emission Control Areas (SECAs).
+It means that vessels powered by LPG will be in full compliance with current and future Sulfur Oxides (SO×) emission requirements, including for Emission Control Areas (ECAs) and Sulfur Emission Control Areas (SECAs).
 LPG propulsion also offers efficiency gains on many fronts.
 Output efficiencies will improve by about 11% with LPG when compared with compliant fuels.

-In addition to significant improvement in total voyage fuel economics, other efficiencies include easy storage and faster refueling.
+In addition to significant improvement in total voyage fuel economics, other efficiencies include easy storage and faster refuelling.
 Bunkering for the retrofitted vessels can be done with reduced spill risk, either directly at the load terminal or via ship-to-ship transfer from a smaller LPG carrier.
 The dual-fuel capability also provides fuel flexibility, which translates to full redundancy.
 Dual-fuel allows for uninterrupted operations and buffers fuel price fluctuations.
 While building new ships with LPG propulsion can be beneficial, retrofitting has a much lower carbon cost.
 The total emissions from retrofitting are about 2,000 tonnes of CO₂ compared to 70,000 tonnes for materials and the building process for a new vessel.

 Safeguarding the environment with technology